-For hundreds of decades, manufacturers of shaving razors have emphasized precise and safe cuts.
-Shaving may have not had better experience pre-Gillette, but things are now looking up.
-From the early 1960s when Bic and Gillette took their innovation a little higher with stainless and disposable razors, the future looked bright.
+The future looked bright from the early 1960s when Bic and Gillette took their innovation a little higher with stainless and disposable razors.
 In 1971, a two-blade razor by Gillette changed their game plan, even that of competitors.

-You might begin to cast aspersions on their effectiveness, going by the aggressive marketing/advertising campaigns during prime time TV programs.
+You might begin to cast aspersions on their effectiveness, going by the aggressive marketing/advertising campaigns during prime-time TV programs.
 But don’t judge just yet.
-In the future, there is a likelihood of having a behemoth shaving razor with tens of blades- maybe up to 20 blades?
+In the future, there is a likelihood of a behemoth shaving razor with tens of blades- maybe up to 20?

-How multiple blades became popular
+● How multiple blades became popular

 A single glide of a shaving blade should give you a close shave.
-Of course, it has been the case for generations but with recent modifications, there is more.
+Of course, it has been the case for generations, but with recent modifications, there is more.
 With single-blade now taking a backseat in infomercials, men are shifting to a new generation of shaving razors.

-However, the expiry of patent saw competitors gain entry into the market, gaining a fair share of the company’s clients.
+However, the expiry of the patent saw competitors gain entry into the market, gaining a fair share of the company’s clients.
 But Gillette would not relent.
 They made another innovative maneuver by introducing 2-blade and 3-blade razors.

 Over the years, the company has been relentless in giving men who shave their beards something about which to talk.
 Thus, if single-bladed razors did a better job, information on Gillette’s website has it that more blades make an even bigger difference.

-Hysteresis: How Multiple Blades work
+● Hysteresis: How Multiple Blades work

-It goes that every blade in a multiple-bladed razor repeats a process of shaving for a closer and precise shave below the skin.
-The angle of inclination of each blade varies slightly but hard to notice.
+It goes that every blade in a multiple-bladed razor repeats a process of shaving for a closer and more precise shave below the skin.
+The angle of inclination of each blade varies slightly but is hard to notice.
 However, the effect is noticeable in the comfort with which they shave.

 Progressive geometry, which is the arrangement of blades, defines perfect distancing and timing between each razor glide.
 So, let’s get to answer the big question, are multiple-bladed razors better?
-Well, from our end of the bargain, they are and it is because of the following reasons:
+Well, from our end of the bargain, they are, and it is because of the following reasons:

 – Comfortable shaves

 In most multiple-bladed razors, if not all, the distance between blades is narrow, providing you with a smooth-gliding feel.
-In the understanding that facial skin is soft, the technology behind the manufacturing of multiple-bladed razors, therefore, reduces the risk of cuts, skin irritation, and nicks.
+In the understanding that facial skin is soft, the technology behind the manufacturing of multiple-bladed razors reduces the risk of cuts, skin irritation, and nicks.

 – Cuts hair below the surface